 So, why don’t obese people just get a shot of leptin to lose weight?

-It turns out scientists tried this, and it turned into a colossal failure.
+Well, scientists tried this and it turned into a colossal failure.

 How can this fat-burning, energizing, invigorating hormone not produce massive weight loss in those with the most weight to lose?

 Simple: people with lots of body fat have high leptin levels—far more than lean people.

 This is why injecting them with leptin doesn’t make them lose weight.
 They already have sky-high leptin levels, and thus jacking it up even further doesn’t produce any additional benefits.

 Why are obese people driven to eat so much?
 Why aren’t their brains—swimming in leptin—reducing hunger and increasing the desire to exercise?

 Is this a glitch in the matrix?